 The following was added June 3, 2007:

-Finally camped overnight about 2 weeks ago (sorry! been busy at work).
-While I’m sure it’s much clearer now, the ratio of snow to dry land was about 2 to 1 and the lake was still completely frozen.
+Finally camped overnight about 2 weeks ago.
+While I'm sure it's much clearer now, the ratio of snow to dry land was about 2 to 1 and the lake was still completely frozen.
 I used meltwater puddles for my drinking and cooking supply.
 However, it was warm and sunny and I was the only one there, which was real surprising considering how many people use this trail.
-I camped up at the foothills of McHugh, giving me great views of the Rabbit Lake, Suicide Peaks McHugh Lake, McHugh Valley, Turnagain Arm and in the far off distance, the Alaska Range.
+I camped up at the foothills of McHugh, giving me great views of the Rabbit Lake, Suicide Peaks, McHugh Lake, McHugh Valley, Turnagain Arm and in the far off distance, the Alaska Range.
 All in all, it was a good time and I was psyched to be out on tundra so early in the season, and you know how much I love my tundra.

 There are 2 places of confusion on the trail if you come by way of McHugh.
 The first happens just as you leave the spruce.
 The trail splits straight and up.
 It seems more obvious to head straight but you should head up.
 If you do head straight, the trail will peter out shortly and then you'll know where you made your mistake.